GCP 504: Microeconomics and Trade Policy

 Problem Set 3 due.

-Week 10 (March 27-April 2): Market Failure (Monopoly, Externalities, Public Goods)
+Week 9 (October 20-October 26): Market Failure (Monopoly, Externalities, Public Goods)

 Read Marshall’s Blackberries, Chapter 8, “Market Limitations.”

-Begin Problem Set 4.
+Begin Problem Set 4 on Canvas.

 Recommended: